digital-marketing-engineer/software-engineer-affiliate-program-hub/guides/software-engineer-digital-marketing-success.md

 # Software Engineers!
-Discover the power of Digital Marketing
+The power of Digital Marketing

 > TL;DR: This Github gist will help you start your software engineering career in digital marketing industry.